LaurentTreguier/vscode-uncrustify/README.md

 This extension contributes the following settings:

-* `uncrustify.executablePath`: Path to the uncrustify executable
+* `uncrustify.executablePath`: Path to the uncrustify executable if it's not already in the PATH environment variable
 * `uncrustify.configPath`: Path to the uncrustify configuration file